driedpampas/realme-8-megaguide/readme.md

 		<p align="center"><img src="https://i.ibb.co/XXj5CVx/image.png"></p>
 	### If you get a "Signature verification error" continue anyways, the package will still flash, this goes the same to any other ZIPs you flash.
   	9. Once finished, in the recovery go back to `Reboot system now`.
 The phone will reboot into your Custom ROM.

+### If you get the `Device is currupt / Device will reboot` error when rebooting to recovery, flash this [vbmeta image](https://github.com/bengris32/releases/releases/download/arrow-1.1/vbmeta.img)

 # [EXTRA] Rooting (I used Lineage OS 20.0 for this)
 <p><img src="https://dummyimage.com/400x100/ffffff/FF0000?text=ONLY USE ONE METHOD"></p>